garengh4/create-react-app/README.md

 `export let appStore = createStore(appReducer);`
 - we have the store created; it has reducers inside; has initial state inside, and the reducers know WHAT TO DO WHEN specific "actions" are dispatched

-How about components having access to `store.getState()` and `store.dispatch(someActtion)` mettthods?
+How about components having access to `store.getState()` and `store.dispatch(someAction)` methods?
-- a utility component called "Provider" from tthe 'react-redux' library helps us; we have to surround out componenttst with this utility component
+- a utility component called "Provider" from the 'react-redux' library helps us; we have to surround out components with this utility component

 In react project, do:
 - `npm i redux`